apache/couchdb-documentation/src/config/couchdb.rst

     .. config:option:: os_process_timeout :: External processes time limit

-        If an external process, such as a query server or external process, runs for this amount of microseconds without returning any results, it will be terminated.
+        If an external process, such as a query server or external process, runs for this amount of milliseconds without returning any results, it will be terminated.
 Keeping this value smaller ensures you get expedient errors, but you may want to tweak it for your specific needs. ::